mlederbauer/NMRcraft/README.md

 - train and evaluate all single-output models (stored in `./metrics/results_one_targets.csv`)
 - train and evaluate all multi-output models (stored in `./metrics/results_multi_target.csv`)
 - train and evaluate all baseline models (stored in `./metrics/results_baselines.csv`)
-- create the plots (stored in `./plots/models`)
+- create the plots (stored in `./plots/{models,baselines,dataset_statistics,results}`)
 - print the table of experiment 3 to the terminal.

 When the parameter `max_eval` is set to a high value such as 50, expect the whole process to take about two hours.
 Alternatively – which results in worse model performance –, `max_eval` can be set to a low value such as 2 for testing.
-Run `scripts/training/{one_target,multiple_targets}.sh` for running individual pipelines.
+Run `scripts/training/{one_target,multiple_targets}.sh` for running individual pipelines (although running `scripts/reproduce_results.py` is recommended).
 Results are also accessible via the polybox [here](https://polybox.ethz.ch/index.php/s/CX9zH819uTlL4sr).

 # 🖼️Poster